-- ensuring a balance of generic and specialist services (based on need). - all victims of crime should have the opportunity to access practical and emotional support to help them build the resilience and cope with everyday life. - all victims of crime should be able to access support whether or not they wish to report to the police. - where possible, longer-term funding to enable sustainability of services will be considered to support the voluntary and charitable sector in Suffolk. - commissioned based on evidence and with a view to achieving key outcomes that reduce reoffending and prevent victimisation. - work in partnership with other public authorities and other agencies to improve the response for victims of crime, prevent crime and disorder and reduce reoffending.
+- Ensuring a balance of generic and specialist services (based on need). - All victims of crime should have the opportunity to access practical and emotional support to help them build the resilience and cope with everyday life. - All victims of crime should be able to access support whether or not they wish to report to the police. - Where possible, longer-term funding to enable sustainability of services will be considered to support the voluntary and charitable sector in Suffolk. - Commissioning based on evidence and with a view to achieving key outcomes that reduce re-offending and prevent victimisation.

+- Work in partnership with other public authorities and other agencies to improve the response for victims of crime, prevent crime and disorder and reduce reoffending.

-The PCC is required to provide a victim referral service, which provides practical and emotional support to victim of crime and into which, victims can self-refer regardless of whether they have reported to the police or not.
+The PCC is required to provide a victim referral service, which provides practical and emotional support to victims of crime and into which, victims can self-refer regardless of whether they have reported to the police or not.
 This service is known as Norfolk and Suffolk Victim Care.